 Amazon Web Services (AWS) Outage: 3 Key Lessons Learned

 Platforms like AWS give businesses a competitive edge by allowing them to deploy and host applications in the cloud.
 One of the most appealing benefits of cloud storage solutions is high availability, but last week's incident begs the question: what happens when one of the world's top cloud leaders does go down and how does that impact business continuity for its thousands of customers?
 Moreover, maybe it's time to consider a different cloud provider?

 Relying on the availability of one cloud provider will mean that, at some point, you'll be at the mercy of that provider's ability to get your applications, systems, or website back up and running.
 Strategically distributing your systems across cloud providers can help you avoid that situation.

 The AWS incident effected customers on the East Coast.
 When you choose cloud services that are geographically dispersed, or use a service that replicates your data securely to multiple data centers in diverse locations, you can have confidence that a localized interruption won't impact your business.
 (Read: Why Geography Matters in Cloud Backup)

 Disasters happen - even in the cloud.
 When you move services, applications, data or systems to the cloud, you should not assume that they are automatically backed up, indestructible or eternal.
 Make sure you have a disaster recovery and business continuity plan in place that is tested frequently.

-Hyperscale public cloud providers such as Amazon Web Services (AWS) and Microsoft are dominating the market for public cloud storage.
+Hyperscale public cloud providers such as Microsoft are dominating the market for public cloud storage.
 Their innovation, scale, rate of growth, and security standards will make it difficult for other cloud vendors to keep up.
 Despite this hiccup for AWS, the provider will remain a top contender in the cloud space.
-We would be surprised, however, if this incident didn't draw attention to AWS' close competitor, Microsoft Azure - allowing Microsoft to slim the gap.
-Azure's flexible computing power also allows businesses to host websites on a secure cloud server that is managed by Microsoft and backed by their uptime guarantee, providing companies and their customers with reliable web hosting services.
+We would be surprised, however, if this incident didn't allow Microsoft to slim the gap.
+Azure's flexible computing power allows businesses to host websites on a secure cloud server, backed by Microsoft's uptime guarantee.